-Even though there are other events created especially so restaurants can fill their tables at other times of the year.
-Such as events we organize at TheFork, where we encourage restaurants to offer special discounts to customers by giving them great publicity in advertising campaigns.
-These include POP days, TheFork Festival and Restaurant Week.
+We also have our own TheFork Festival events created especially so restaurants can fill their tables at other times of the year.
+We encourage restaurants to offer special discounts to customers by giving them great publicity in advertising campaigns.
 Take part in them to fill your tables!

 Organize your occupancy based on your restaurant’s actual capacity

 Once we apply strategies to attract more customers, we have to take other steps for occupancy to be just right and increase over time.
 The first thing is to calculate the business’s actual capacity in terms of usable production space so that we can figure out how many customers you can serve.
 This is something you need to know in order to increase occupancy in the right way.

 Determine the average time of your service cycle

 Once we know how many customers we can serve, we need to calculate how long approximately service cycle will take for each one.
 This refers to the estimated time from when the customer enters the restaurant’s door until he leaves.
 What good does this do us?
 It helps us know how many parties we can serve during each shift and, this way, increase our occupancy.

 If we already know the business’s production capacity and the average table times, we’re ready to double our tables and double our profits.
 In other words, occupying each table two or even three times per shift and, in this way, doubling their output.
 Do you already do this in your restaurant?
 This is a very common, effective technique used by restaurants to increase table turnover and serve twice as many customers during business hours.